 On September 15th, 2016, Concordia held a dedication ceremony for our permanent facility within the Van Tri Golf Compound in Dong Anh.
-Many special guests attended the event, including the Ambassador to the United States Mr. Ted Osius.
-The Ambassador spoke at the event, highlighting Grace Ritzema (Class of '17), a Concordia alum who was a National Merit Semi-finalist, and how Concordia's high-quality American education enriches Vietnam's success and the relationship between the US and Vietnam.
+Many special guests attended the event, including the U.S. Ambassador to Vietnam, Mr. Ted Osius.
+The Ambassador spoke at the event, highlighting Grace Ritzema (Class of '17), a Concordia alum who was a National Merit Semi-finalist, and how Concordia's high-quality American education enriches Vietnam's success and the relationship between the U.S. and Vietnam.
 You can read his full remarks below:

 Mr. Winkelman, Mr. Robertson, Distinguished guests, Ladies and gentlemen,